I love, love this time of the year.

 Have twinkle lights in your home.

 Take Shadow on more walks

 We always take our German Shepherd Shadow on our adventures, but I noticed in the last year I didn’t take her on as many daily walks as I used to.
 We have a fairly large backyard where she can play and run around, but it doesn’t compare to a good ole’ walk around the neigborhood.

 Def gonna work on this.

 Eat a more plant based diet

 I enjoy meat!
 But, I find it a pain to cook.
 Also, it’s no secret that modern farming practices are taking a toll on the environment.

-Not only with factory farms, but western ranchers are decimating our public lands.
+Lately, I’ve become extremely disappointed with the modern agriculture industry and some of the shady practices that go on.
+In particular, a bizarre phenomenon of ranchers using our public lands to graze their cattle.
 Commonly known as “welfare ranchers” they are able to use public lands to graze their cattle (on the tax payers dime!).
 By using our public lands for their cattle, welfare ranchers (and their government allies) pressure the BLM to round up wild mustangs.
 Other native populations like elk and wolves are also impacted by welfare ranching.